JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 none of the above.
 When you run with the `json` output format (like we did above) `syft` uses a proprietary SBOM format to "get as much information out of Syft as possible!"

+## Vulnerability scanning images

-Now, why did we use the `json` output format?
+Now, why did we use the `json` output format for our SBOM?
 Well, in this case we would like to pass this SBOM file into another tool called [`grype`](https://github.com/anchore/grype) to do some vulnerability scanning.
 Since both tools are developed and maintained by Anchore, you can see why this format is the _only_ SBOM format which is supported to do a `grype` scan.

 ```{code-block} console
 $ docker run -v "$(pwd):/tmp" anchore/grype sbom:example-secure.sbom.json --output json --file example-secure.vulns.json